tdj28/blog/content/en/blog/post/math_science/datasci/vector-search-math/index.md

 **The Saving Grace: Intrinsic Dimension**
 While the math above assumes embeddings are perfectly uniform across all dimensions, real-world data is inherently structured.
 Embeddings typically lie on much lower-dimensional manifolds (their *intrinsic dimension* is much smaller than their raw dimension $d$).
 This clustered, non-uniform structure is the saving grace that allows ANN algorithms to successfully partition and navigate the space despite the raw geometric curse.

+**The Hubness Phenomenon**
+Because of that same high-dimensional concentration, embedding spaces also exhibit "Hubness."
+A very small subset of dense vectors (the "hubs") end up appearing as the nearest neighbors for exponentially many uncorrelated queries, which requires careful algorithm tuning to avoid retrieving the same dominant hubs over and over.

 ![Curse of Dimensionality Graph](curse_of_dimensionality.png)